Macro (computer science): History

-Macro Assemblers allowed assembly language programmers to implement their own macro-language and allowed limited portability of code between two machines running the same CPU but different operating systems, for example, early versions of MSDOS and CPM-86.
+Macro Assemblers allowed assembly language programmers to implement their own macro-language and allowed limited portability of code between two machines running the same CPU but different operating systems, for example, early versions of MS-DOS and CP/M-86.
 The macro library would need to be written for each target machine but not the overall assembly language program.
 Note that more powerful macro assemblers allowed use of conditional assembly constructs in macro instructions that could generate different code on different machines or different operating systems, reducing the need for multiple libraries.

 In the 1980s and early 1990s, desktop PCs were only running at a few MHz and assembly language routines were commonly used to speed up programs written in C, Fortran, Pascal and others.
 These languages, at the time, used different calling conventions.
 Macros could be used to interface routines written in assembly language to the front end of applications written in almost any language.
 Again, the basic assembly language code remained the same, only the macro libraries needed to be written for each target language.

 In modern operating systems such as Unix and its derivatives, operating system access is provided through subroutines, usually provided by dynamic libraries.
 High-level languages such as C offer comprehensive access to operating system functions, obviating the need for assembler language programs for such functionality.

+Moreover, standard libraries of several newer programming languages, such as Go, actively discourage the use of syscalls in favor of platform-agnostic libraries as well if not necessary, to improve portability and security.